rive-app/rive-cpp-legacy/renderer/README.md

 For OSX and iOS.
 Planned to be implemented via Objective-C for easy interop with C++.

 ## Vulkan
-For modern Android.
+Intended for primary use on modern Android devices and Linux.

 ## D3D11 and D3D12
-For Windows and Windows based systems.
+For Windows and Windows based systems (Xbox).